stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 That's true.
 They should do-- You know, like, *Wicked*?
-Where it's, like, told from the-- the--
+Where it's, like, told from the--

 #### BEN